malikhaiderkhan/Budget-app/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse and my peers.
+I would like to thank microverse for this project and regoire Vella for Original design idea Gregoire Vella on Behance.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>